ANDREW JOHNSTON-LEADERSHIP SPEAKER - PERFORMANCE COACH-ULTRAMARATHONER

 It’s about perspective.

-Experiences can only be “the best” or “the worst” depending on how we choose to view them.
+Experiences can be “the best” or “the worst” depending on how we choose to view them.

 My life and career are proof of this.

-This allows me to bring to my talks a unique and relatable perspective to topics that are on the minds of people in your organization.
+This allows me to bring to my coaching and speaking engagements a unique and relatable perspective to topics that are on the minds of people in your organization.

 Accountant to Artist